ritot/wp-sms/README.md

 # wp-sms
-Receive text messages for new posts by WordPress blogs you follow.
-Powered by Twilio
+Receive text messages through Twilio for new posts by WordPress blogs you follow.